 If at any point there is clinical concern for the well being of the participant, the study coordinator will notify the bedside nurse and clinical team to assess the participant.

-Rahm Sensor measurements will be compared against measurements obtained using the hospital’s traditional monitoring devices including ECG, respiratory rate, and thermometer at standard care times.
+Rahm Sensor measurements will be compared against measurements obtained using the hospital’s traditional monitoring devices including ECG, respiratory rate, and thermometer.

 After data collection is complete the study coordinator will remove the connecting laptop cable, and the Neo-Guardian device.
 The coordinator will provide a copy of the data to the hospital IT department for hospital records.
 See section 9 for data analysis.